prgaero/prgaero.github.io/project3b.md

 - Basic math utilities including convolution operations in `numpy` and `math`.
 - Any functions for pretty plots.
 - ``bebop_autonomy`` packages for controlling the PRGHusky.
-- Functions for color thresholding including GMM.
-- Functions for line fitting and corner detection.

 <b> Disallowed:
 - Any function that implements trajectory interpolation.
 - Any function that directly detects the window.
+- Functions for contour fitting.

 <a name='coll'></a>